Experience the unique Arctic landscape from the top of Sarkofagen. Surrounded by magnificent view in all directions, this is a hike not to be missed!

 Leave no trace

 One of the thoughtful things to do on Svalbard is to try leave no sign of your visit.
 This means that we should not find or leave any obvious trail through the moraine.
 The terrain is steep and uneven at times, but the guide will keep a steady pace upwards, so that everyone can keep up and enjoy the hike.
 Remember to keep an eye out for wildlife during the tour.
-There is a good chance that we may spot Svalbard Grouse, which are a little larger than the mainland grouse.
+There is a good chance that we may spot Svalbard ptarmigan, which is little larger than the mainland ptarmigan.
 These birds have no natural predators here, which means they are not easily scared.

 - Transfer from accommodation in Longyearbyen